There is an exercise that I do every day that helps my back.

 CLICK HERE to watch the YouTube video.

 I had Orsy go through the exercise.
 This exercise is called the Super Man.
-So you find the right level of Super Man for your back pain.
+You can choose what the right level of the Super Man exercise is for your back pain.

 # 1 – Four Plank Position